lino-framework/lino/docs/dev/rt.rst

     stdout and returns None, depending on the current renderer.

-  .. method:: set_response()
+  .. method:: spawn(spec, **kwargs)

-    The :meth:`set_response`
+    Create a new ActionRequest using default values from this one and the action specified by `spec`.

-    method of an action request is used to communicate with the user.
+  .. method:: set_response(**kw)

+    Set (some part of) the response to be sent when the action request finises.
 This does not yet respond anything, it is stored until the action has finished.
 The response might be overwritten by subsequent calls to `set_response`.

     Allowed keywords are: